henraldo/uav-ugv-coop-localization/README.md

 cmake -B build -S . -G Ninja -DCMAKE_CXX_COMPILER=$(which g++-15) -DCMAKE_C_COMPILER=$(which gcc-15) -DCMAKE_BUILD_TYPE=Release
 ```

-Once generation of the build files has completed, run the following command to generate the executable:
+Once generation of the build files has completed, update the `main()` function in `/src/main.cpp`
+to configure the filter type you'd like to implement as well as your initial filter, process noise,
+and measurement noise covariance diagonals (see `EstimatorType` and `FilterParams`).
+Then run the
+following command to generate the executable:
 ```bash
 cmake --build build
 ```